-Also, we'll be using the Google C++ Style Guide for the code that we write in CS 126.
+Also, for this assignment we'll be using the Google C++ Style Guide.
 For this assignment, please read the portion of the style guide associated with naming (see the URL below) and follow the conventions described.

 https://google.github.io/styleguide/cppguide.html